2009 Los Angeles Dodgers season

-The 2009 Los Angeles Dodgers season saw the team defend their National League West title while earning the best record in the National League, and marked the 50th anniversary of their 1959 World Series Championship.
-The Dodgers reached the National League Championship Series for the second straight season only to once more fall short in five games against the Philadelphia Phillies.
+The 2009 Los Angeles Dodgers season was the 120th season for the Los Angeles Dodgers franchise in Major League Baseball (MLB), their 52nd season in Los Angeles, California, and their 48th season playing their home games at Dodger Stadium.
+The team defended their National League West title while earning the best record in the National League, and marked the 50th anniversary of their 1959 World Series Championship.
+The Dodgers reached the NLCS for the second straight season only to once more fall short in five games against the Philadelphia Phillies.

 Spring training

 2009 saw the Dodgers open their brand new spring training facility, Camelback Ranch-Glendale.
 The 13,000-seat stadium and surrounding facilities that the Dodgers share with the Chicago White Sox replaced their former facility at Holman Stadium in Vero Beach, Florida, where the team had trained in the spring since 1948.
 This also marked the Dodgers debut as a member of the Cactus League.